Yukawa-Lorentz Symmetry in Non-Hermitian Dirac Materials

 For experimental realizations of our proposal, consider a paradigmatic Dirac system in $d=2$, graphene~\cite{Castroneto2009}, where conventional Dirac Hamiltonian ($h_{0}$) results from electronic hopping between the nearest-neighbor sites of $A$ and $B$ sublattices.
 As such graphene can accommodate a plethora of Dirac masses~\cite{Ryu2009, Szabo2021} and any one of them can be chosen as $M$ in $H_{\rm NH}$ [Eq.~(\ref{eq:DiracNH})].
 Consider the simplest one, charge-density-wave with staggered pattern of electronic density between two sublattices~\cite{Semenoff1984}.
 Then the anti-Hermitian operator $M h_0$ also corresponds to nearest-neighbor hopping on the honeycomb lattice.
 But, the hopping strength from $A$ to $B$ sites is stronger or weaker than that along the opposite direction, yielding non-Hermiticity.
+See Supplementary Note 8.
 Such a simple NH Dirac operator can be engineered in designer electronic and optical honeycomb lattices, on which Hermitian graphene has already been realized~\cite{Manoharan2012, Esslinger2013}.
-On optical lattices, hopping imbalance can be generated by tuning the laser strengths in opposite directions, as it has been recently demonstrated on a one-dimensional chain~\cite{QianLiang2022}.
-On designer electronic lattices hopping imbalance can be accomplished by placing electronic valves along the nearest-neighbor paths, allowing unidirectional hopping of electrons, however at slightly different operating voltages along the $AB$ and $BA$ paths.
-Given that Hubbard repulsion driven AFM ordering has been observed on optical graphene~\cite{Esslinger2013} and the tunable NH coefficient $v_{_{\rm NH}}$ reduces the critical interaction for this ordering, since AFM is a CCM when $M$ is the charge-density-wave order, our predicted mass nucleation at weak coupling and the associated quantum critical phenomena should be observed in these two NH designer Dirac materials.
-Simplicity of this construction should also make the proposed phenomena observable at least on three-dimensional NH optical Dirac lattices.
+In light of the recent proposal of realizing NH one-dimensional optical lattice with a left-right hopping imbalance~\cite{GongPRX2018}, a hopping imbalance between the $A \to B$ and $B \to A$ directions can be engineered with two copies of the honeycomb lattice, occupied by neutral atoms living in the ground state and first excited state, which are coupled by running waves along three nearest-neighbor bond directions and the sites constituted by the excited state atoms undergoes a rapid loss.
+When the wavelength of the running wave is equal to the lattice spacing, a NH Dirac operator on optical honeycomb lattice with hopping imbalance between $A \to B$ and $B \to A$ directions can be realized.
+We point out that on one-dimensional optical lattices NH models with coupling to the environment has recently been demonstrated~\cite{QianLiang2022}.
+A similar construction can possibly be engineered on designer electronic lattices to mimic the desired hopping imbalance.